 Immediately I rolled forward, shoving João with my body.

 “I’M MOVING!
-I’M MOVING!” he bawled, and then started moving.
-And I pushed even harder — knowing what was about to happen.
+I’M MOVING!” he bawled, then actually started moving.
+And I pushed even harder — knowing exactly what was going to happen.
 Already I was gulping down spit and the end was very near.

 Where is a wave when you need one, I thought, staring down at the mess I’d just made.
-My face was only inches above the steamy pile of puke and the stench was horrific — sour, acidic.
+My face was only inches above the steamy pile of vomit and the stench was horrific — sour, acidic.
 A viscous band of slaver dribbled from my lips, forming a perfect catenary between my chin and the deck.
-I started to retch again but nothing came out this time — the dry heaves.
-Wonderful!
-All pride demolished, I continued hawking and spitting, trying to clear the foul taste from my mouth.
+I started to retch again but nothing came out this time—the dry heaves.
+Wonderful . . .
+All pride demolished, I continued hawking and spitting, trying to clear the foul taste in my mouth.

-There is no honor in vomiting — none, zero, zip.
+There is no honor in puking — none, zero, zip.
 It can, however, generate sympathy in those observing it, provided they are able to overcome their initial shock and revulsion.

 “How are you feeling?”
 Mamede asked when I finished.

 “Good,” he said, and then paused.
 “Uh—maybe you shouldn’t go back down right now.
 I can make some shade up here if you want.
 What do you think?”

 “That would be great, Mamede.
 Thank you.”